rsgier/Hack4Good-GIZ_policy/README.md

     - The __corpus__ level notebook demonstrates keyword search at the document level to compare across documents, either using the simple matching method to find NDC words, or the sentence embedding through a pretrained neural network can be used to find/expand the NDC word searches at the document level.
     - The __document__ level notebook is a sort of in between, and represents a somewhat earlier stage of work but not as early as the __1stPhase__ notebook - these notebooks were included mostly for the purposes of facilitating seeing how the work evolved over the course of the project, and are not meant to be built upon necessarily.

 - __ndc_keywords__: contains `.json` files with keywords related to some of the NDCs for Ethiopia and South Africa.
 The notebook files in the code directory will load keywords from these files.
 - __test_resources__: contains transcripts (OCR'd from PDF documents) of legislation and reports that are used in example analysis
 - __additional_resources__: contains the modified version of an Ontology csv file from a resource that GIZ pointed us to for the topic keyword searching (Ontology_final_modified.csv).
 It contains keywords grouped by categories.
+Some of the code is based specifically on the formatting of this file, so keep that in mind if modifying the functions for a different keyword file layout or type.

 # Setup GIZ Project